medqhuang/self-harness/README.md

-# self-harness
+# Self-harness

-A `person.md` for myself.
+A `PERSON.md` for myself.
 Same idea as `CLAUDE.md`, different audience.

 ## Why this exists